In the guide

 - rule 3: none of the loaves in the baked batch may have a negative error greater than twice the TNE.
 None of the sample loaves may weigh less than Qn minus 2TNE

 If any of the three rules are not met, the entire baked batch should be weighed and action taken to ensure the batch complies before it can be placed on sale:

 - all loaves weighing below Qn minus 2TNE must be removed from the batch

 - there must be no more than one loaf that is defective remaining in the batch

 - the average weight of the remaining loaves in the batch must be above the Qn; sufficient lighter weight loaves must be removed from the batch if necessary to ensure this

 Loaves that are required to be removed from the baked batch can only be offered for sale if their individual weights are clearly indicated to customers and reduced in price to differentiate them from the correct weight items or else used for other purposes - making sandwiches, for example.

-If excessive variation in finished loaf weights is found to be a problem efforts should be focussed on achieving greater uniformity in dough piece weights.Back to top
+If excessive variation in finished loaf weights is found to be a problem, efforts should be focused on achieving greater uniformity in dough piece weights.Back to top

 What about weight loss before sale?

 If the required check weighing of samples from baked batches is done on loaves whilst still hot from the oven, allowances must be made for the cooling and drying out of loaves whilst on display as they will reduce in weight as they cool down.
 Batches of bread are required to pass the three rules at all times they are on sale.